-To be able to make placements you will need to pick up requirements from a client.
-You will be in competition with a number of agencies in pursuit of the hiring companies business, which can cause hiring managers to be reluctant to engage with agencies; so strong relationship building skills are essential.
-You will need to be able to overcome objections and evidence your ability as a specialist recruiter.
-This is a challenging task throughout your career but more-so when new to the role as a lack of proven ability through previous placements will require you to utilise your sales skills to sell your recruitment services to the client.
+To be able to make placements you will need to pick up requirements (vacancies) from a client.
+To do this you will need to have successfully sold your businesses services to the client, ahead of the numerous other recruitment agencies who are also in pursuit of the hiring companies business.
+It is this competition between recruitment agencies which can cause hiring managers to be reluctant to engage with agencies; so strong relationship building skills are essential.
+You will need to be able to overcome objections and provide evidence of your ability as a specialist recruiter.

 In recruitment, multiple things need to happen for you to successfully place a candidate.

-- Attract a client by overcoming objections and using your sales skills to obtain requirements
+- You will need to be able to attract a client by overcoming objections and using your sales skills to obtain requirements

 - Deliver outstanding levels of service at all times

 - Source the perfect candidate for the requirement